 Appraising (1 hour 45 minutes, 40% of GCSE)

 Next Steps

 GCSE Music students can go on to study a wide range of subjects post-16.
 Brine Leas students can progress specifically to A level Music.
 However, a wide range of subjects link with studying music as it complements learning in drama and theatre studies, languages, mathematics and English language.

 Career Information

 A passion for music can take you far - into the world of performance, composition, education, music therapy, media and the creative industries.
 The transferable skills such as communication, problem solving, organisation and confidence can be applied to any career path.

 music, everyone sort of has their own style - it's not like everyone's going for the same part

-Performing Arts
+Music

-Qualification: BTEC Level 1 / 2 Tech Award (Vocational: Distinction, Distinction, Merit, Pass)
+Qualification: BTEC Level 2 Tech Award in Music Practice

-Course: Edexcel - QAN 603/7054/3
+Course: Edexcel - QAN 603/7055/5

 Will this course interest me?